octopus-sensing/octopus-sensing/paper/paper.md

 # Overview

 Octopus Sensing is a tool to help in running scientific experiments that involve recording data synchronously from multiple sources.
-It can simultaneously collect data from various devices such as EEG [OpenBCI EEG headset](https://openbci.com/), GSR and PPG [Shimmer3 sensor](https://shimmersensing.com), video and audio.
+It can simultaneously collect data from various devices such as [OpenBCI EEG headset](https://openbci.com/), [Shimmer3 sensor](https://shimmersensing.com), camera and audio-recorder.
 Data collection can be started and stopped synchronously across all devices.

 The main features of `Octopus Sensing` are listed as follows: